WillXilinx/hello-world/README.md

 # hello-world
-Repoditory for testing the API
+Repository for testing the API